mattcalb/japanese-delivery-app/README.md

 # Japanese Delivery App 🚀

-A modern fullstack web application built with React (Vite + TypeScript) on the frontend and Node.js on the backend.
+A full-stack web application built with React (Vite + TypeScript) and Node.js that simulates a modern online food delivery platform.

 ---
 ## ✨ Description